Going Back To Culinary School

 Step 1 - Figure out what you want to do after you graduate.

-Do you want to start a catering company, make pastries and fancy desserts, or how about manage a restaurant?
-Once you have an idea of what it is you would like to specialize in, you can limit your search to only those schools that offer the necessary classes.
+Do you want to start a catering company, make pastries and fancy desserts, or how about managing a restaurant?
+Once you know what it is you would like to specialize in, you can limit your search to only those schools that offer the necessary classes.

 Step 2 - Determine what's most important to you in a school.